alexch/codelikethis/public/lessons/javascript_intro/common_operators.md

 # Equals vs Identity

-It is worth noting the descrepency between the double equals `==` and triple equals `===`.The double equals will try and coerce the operands so that they match if possible, while the triple equals will perform a comparison on the values as they are.
+There is a difference between the double equals `==` and triple equals `===`.

+The double equals will try and **coerce** the operands so that are comparable.

+The triple equals will only perform a comparison on the values as they are.

 When comparing two values you should **always** use the triple equals.

 ---